The United Nations says western Afghanistan needs more than $400 million to recover from the October earthquake - ExBulletin

 The United Nations says western Afghanistan needs more than $400 million to recover from the October earthquake

-ISLAMABAD – The United Nations announced Wednesday that western Afghanistan needs more than $400 million to recover and rebuild after the devastating earthquake that occurred last October, killing about 2,000 people.
+ISLAMABAD (AP) — Western Afghanistan needs more than $400 million to recover and rebuild after last October's devastating earthquake that killed about 2,000 people, the United Nations said Wednesday.

 The earthquake measuring 6.3 on the Richter scale on October 7, one of the most devastating earthquakes in the country's modern history, destroyed entire villages in Herat Province, and left thousands injured and displaced.
 Months later, survivors are still struggling to rebuild their lives.